UteNation - WHAT IT MEANS: CB Johnson Transfers to Utah

 What This Means for the Class

 Johnson is the second transfer portal commitment for Utah after the announcement of TE Carsen Ryan from UCLA earlier in the week.
-Continuing to add at the wide receiver and defensive backfield will remain a priority.
+He was followed soon after by BYU defensive end transfer John Henry Daley.
+Continuing to add at wide receiver and the defensive backfield will remain a priority.
+Their work in the portal is far from over.